deislabs/hippo-docs/content/_index.md

 New versions that match your channel settings are automatically deployed.
 Hippo serves the assets in your application's bindle, load balances the application, and provisions https certificates for you.

+# Project Status

+Hippo and its components are a proof-of-concept, ready for you to try out and provide feedback, but is not production ready.

+Do you have feedback or ideas to make Hippo better?
+We are looking for contributions, so please open a new topic on our GitHub discussion board, submit issues, or even a pull request.
+We would love to collaborate with you! 💖

 [wasm]: webassembly/